-The retrieval system will contain items that receive occasional or little use, but need to be kept easily accessible.
-Because the retrieval system is being built with space for 15 years of growth, the library collection will have space to grow with the most current and heavily used items on the open shelves, and a valuable retrospective collection retained onsite.
+- The retrieval system contains items that receive occasional or little use, but need to be kept easily accessible.
+Because the retrieval system is being with space for 15 years of growth, the library collection will have space to grow with the most current and heavily used items on the open shelves, and a valuable retrospective collection retained onsite.

-Will I still be able to browse through the library’s collection? return to top
+Can I still browse through the library’s collection? return to top

-Over 150,000 volumes will remain on open-stacked shelving in the library.
-What is retained on these shelves will be the newest and/or most frequently used materials.
+- Over 150,000 volumes remain on open-stacked shelving in the library.
+What is retained on these shelves are the newest and/or most frequently used materials.
 As users’ needs change, so too can the collection of browseable items, as contents easily can be rotated into or out of the Robot.

-MERLIN, the libraries' catalog, will provide a gateway to books and journals stored in the Robot.
+- MERLIN, the libraries' catalog, provides a gateway to books and journals stored in the Robot.
 Requests for materials housed in the Robot can be made on any computer with internet access – even from home!

-Space.
-By moving some collections into the Robot, shelving can be removed from other areas of the library to make more student-friendly spaces.
-Items in the Robot’s various-sized shelving bins comprise about one-seventh of the floor space used by conventional open-stacked shelving.
+- Space.
+By moving some collections into RooBot, shelving can be removed from other areas of the library to make more student-friendly spaces.
+Items in RooBot’s various-sized shelving bins comprise about one-seventh of the floor space used by conventional open-stacked shelving.

-Greater Holding Capability.
-We estimate the Robot will accommodate an additional 400,000 items onsite.
+- Greater Holding Capability.
+We estimate RooBot will accommodate an additional 400,000 items onsite.
 Thousands of volumes and other items currently housed off site, such as the State Historical Society of Missouri Research Center--Kansas City and University Archives collections, can be accommodated in the new facility.

-Cost savings.
-The Robot eliminates the need and cost for: leasing offsite storage facilities; couriering items to and from storage site(s); and reinforcing existing ceilings and floors to accommodate more shelving.
-The Robot also reduces the cost per square foot of new construction dedicated to collections space.
+- Cost savings.
+RooBot eliminates the need and cost for: leasing offsite storage facilities; couriering items to and from storage site(s); and reinforcing existing ceilings and floors to accommodate more shelving.
+RooBot also reduces the cost per square foot of new construction dedicated to collections space.

-Maximum Flexibility & Continued Growth.
-By incorporating the retrieval system into the building design, the library achieves the maximum capability to house, protect, and access library materials well into the future.
+- Maximum Flexibility & Continued Growth.
+By incorporating the retrieval system into the building design, the library achieves the maximum capability to house, protect, and access library materials on site well into the future.
 The retrieval system is designed with advanced technological capabilities that can be upgraded and expanded.